-This Keyword in Java | Use, Example
+This Keyword in Java with Examples

-Prove that This Keyword refers to Current Class Object
+Prove that this Keyword Refers to Current Class Object

 Let’s take an example program where we will prove that the keyword ‘this’ refers to the current class object or not.